Watch the Trailer first…

 They advised American Immigration departments to cut spending on food for detained border migrants, as well as on their medical care and supervision.
 They played a massive part in the Enron failure; Pharma scandals in Canada; orchestrated 2008 financial collapse (the forerunner of today’s great reset) and so much more.
 You can read about some of their scandals here on Wikipedia.
 For most credible international journalists it’s common knowledge that when you join The Firm, you’re in it for life.
 You may now be hearing faint notes of the iconic piano soundtrack that accompanied Tom Cruise’s Mitch McDeere as he artfully dodged The Firm in the 1993 major motion picture of the same name.
-If you haven’t see it, it’s a cracker of a movie that mirrors real life – Tom Cruise also has a several epic running scenes in it (a Tom Cruise movie wouldn’t be a Tom Cruise movie without at least one shot of him pegging it somewhere in a hurry).
+If you haven’t see it, it’s a cracker of a movie that mirrors real life – even down to the head partner’s name, ‘McKnight’.

 Sydney Pollack has a long history of movies that shine light on the darkness, so who’s to say that Grisham’s Bendini Lambert & Locke weren’t intended by Pollack to represent the McKinsey consulting hydra.
 In 2013, non-fiction author Duff MacDonald seemed to think so.
 He wrote a book: The Firm: The Story of McKinsey and Its Secret Influence on American Business.